 My outstanding leadership team and I have a clear vision for our school; to continue to be a place of excellence for future generations of young people in the Salisbury area.

 St Joseph’s became a huge part of my life upon joining, as a classroom teacher of History, in July 2007.
-My responsibilities include being the Designated Officer for Child Protection and Safeguarding; curriculum planning and development; raising standards and whole school data analysis.
+My current responsibilities include: curriculum planning and development; school monitoring and evaluation; timetabling; and working with the Heads of Key Stage on whole school standards.
 St Joseph’s ethos is felt by all who enter our community; the pupils and staff make it a very enjoyable place to work.
 I have been privileged to hold a variety of roles during my time here including Head of Department and Head of House.
 I have been part of the Senior Leadership Team since January 2010.

 There have been several highlights within my teaching career at St Joseph’s and, on reflection, I realise that these are all based around the outcomes of our pupils.
 During my time as Head of Humanities I was extremely proud of the department being placed in the top 2% nationally for pupil progress for two years in a row and always being placed in the top 4% since the measure was introduced.
 I have relished the many varied successes of former pupils including one becoming a History teacher, another studying History at Oxford University and two students attaining maximum points nationally in their History GCSEs.